websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md

       You cannot change the Visibility after saving the Vocabulary.
    ```

-   **Associated Asset Type:** Select the allowed asset types for applying a category from this vocabulary.
+   **Associated Asset Type:** Select the allowed asset types for applying a Category from this Vocabulary.
 Set *Required* to *Yes* if you want this type of asset always to have a category.

    ```tip::
      Click the *Add* button under the *Associated Asset Type* section to include more than one asset type.